Rancho Campo de los Franceses: History

 Weber moved to the grant in 1847, and laid out a town, which he named Tuleburg in 1849.
 Soon afterward he renamed it Stockton, in honour of Commodore Robert F. Stockton.
 As the head of navigation on the San Joaquin River, the city grew rapidly as a miners’ supply point during the California Gold Rush.
 Weber himself set off for the gold fields, and worked there as a gold prospector and a merchant.

-Returning from the gold mines in 1850, Weber married Helen Murphy (1822–1895), daughter of Martin Murphy, owner of Rancho Ojo del Agua de la Coche.
-Helen and Carlos moved to what is still Weber Point in Stockton and had three children: Charles Martin Weber (1851–1912), Julia Helen Weber (1853–1935) and Thomas Jefferson Weber (1855–1892).
+Returning from the gold mines in 1850, Weber married Helen Murphy (1822–1895), daughter of Martin Murphy Sr., owner of Rancho Ojo del Agua de la Coche.
+Helen and Carlos moved to what is still Weber Point Home in Stockton and had three children: Charles Martin Weber II (1851–1912), Julia Helen Weber (1853–1935) and Thomas Jefferson Weber (1855–1892).
 Capt.
-Weber's brother, Adolf Weber (1825-1906), came from Germany to California in 1853 in search of his brother and settled in San Francisco, where he worked as a chemist at the State Mint and ultimately founded Humboldt Savings and Loan (1869).
+Weber's brother, Adolf Weber (1825-1906), came from Germany to California in 1853 in search of his brother and settled in San Francisco, where he worked as a chemist at the California State Mint and ultimately founded Humboldt Savings and Loan (1869).

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that land grants would be honored.
 As required by the Land Act of 1851, Weber filed a claim with the Public Land Commission in 1852 and the grant was confirmed by the Commission in 1855 and the US District Court in 1857.
 His opponents appealed the decision to the US Supreme Court, but the grant was patented to Carlos Weber in 1861.

 A claim was filed by Agustin Jouan, an agent of Joseph Yves Limantour, and 12 families with the Land Commission in 1853, but was rejected by the Commission in 1855.
 A claim was filed by Justo Larios et al. with the Land Commission in 1853 and rejected by the Commission in 1855.